C1nderC0ated/sincript/README.md

 export on request.
 There is no silent "apply everything" — you choose what runs.

+The script also detects at startup whether it is running on a **laptop or a desktop** (ACPI battery presence — one registry query, no WMI/PowerShell; shown as `Machine=` on the main menu and in the log).
+Actions that are typically counterproductive on the detected machine class — the always-on power plan, hibernation off, BCD dynamic-tick off, and the timer-resolution autostart on laptops; `LargeSystemCache` on desktops — print an **`[ADVISORY]`** line before their confirmation prompt.
+Advisories are informational only: they never block an action, never change a default, and never alter what a preset applies.

 The **runtime** is a single self-contained `PerfTweaks.cmd` (no installer, no dependencies).
 The release also ships optional bundled inputs, a timer-resolution helper, an example custom preset, and a developer test